BDC Hamburger Icon

 Open row

-Workers’ compensation insurance can help to protect your business and your employees when an employee is accidentally injured on the job.
+Workers’ compensation insurance can help protect your business and employees when an employee is accidentally injured or falls ill on the job.
 Each state has its own workers’ compensation laws for both employers and employees, so it’s important to know how the regulations affect your business.
+Furthermore, nearly every state requires workers’ compensation insurance for companies with at least one employee, with the exception of Texas, where workers’ compensation isn’t required by law.
+We’re breaking down what you need to know.

 What is workers’ compensation?

-Workers’ compensation is an insurance program that provides benefits to employees who become injured or ill while doing their job.
-The insurance covers the employee’s medical costs, a portion of their lost wages while they were out of work, and their rehabilitation costs so they can return to work or find a new job.
+Workers’ compensation is a type of business insurance that provides benefits to employees who become injured or ill while doing their jobs.
+The insurance covers the employee’s medical costs, a portion of their lost wages while they’re out of work and their rehabilitation costs so they can return to work or find a new job.

-Workers’ compensation insurance also protects the employer by limiting its liability for legal claims when an employee sues the business for an illness or injury caused by work-related incidents.
+Workers’ compensation insurance also protects the employer by limiting its liability for legal claims in the event an employee sues the business over an illness or injury caused by work-related incidents.

 What does workers’ compensation cover?